 This section contains information that may be of interest to students, residents and providers in transition between employers.
 The MSLRP application process is very competitive.
-Those serious about successfully competing for a loan repayment agreement will need to carefully read all sections of the MSLRP website, including the MSLRP Opportunity Update and the Participant Information and Requirements section, as well as the application forms.
+Those serious about successfully competing for a loan repayment agreement will need to carefully read all sections of the MSLRP website, including the MSLRP Application Period Update and the Participant Information and Requirements section, as well as all application forms and instructions.
 Investing the time required to become knowledgeable about MSLRP is the only way to ensure you will be submitting a complete application package.

 1. When can you apply?

-MSLRP application periods begin each January and continue through April, or until program funds are obligated.
-Graduating students, those in the final year of their residency programs, and providers in transition, may apply during the annual application period once they have an employment agreement to start work at an eligible practice site no later than the following October 1, when new loan repayment agreement period begins.
+Graduating students, physicians in the final year of their residency programs, and providers in transition, may apply during the annual application period once they have an employment agreement to start work at an eligible practice site no later than the following October 1, when new loan repayment agreements begin.
 Students with pending licenses may write ‘pending’ in the appropriate space on their Provider Application, Part A.

-New mental healthcare providers with at least a master’s degree in one of the eligible disciplines listed in the Program Requirements section, and a limited license, can apply to MSLRP.
+Graduating mental healthcare providers with at least a master’s degree and a limited license are eligible to apply to MSLRP.
+Licenses must be for one of the eligible disciplines listed in the Eligibility and Program Requirements section of the website.
 Mental healthcare providers must, however, be fully-licensed before they are eligible for the National Health Service Corps Loan Repayment Program (NHSC LRP).
 For example, a limited licensed MSW is eligible for MSLRP, but must wait until they are fully-licensed to be eligible for the NHSC LRP.
-Visit the MSLRP & The National Health Service Corps site to learn more information about the difference between MSLRP and the NHSC LRP.

 2. Finding practice sites eligible for MSLRP

 MSLRP does not maintain a list of job openings at eligible practice sites.
 However, once you read the website to get a better understanding of eligibility requirements, you’ll be able to use the information provided in the Employment Search Resources section to organize your job search and target eligible sites.
-Once you locate practice sites at which you might want to work, use the HPSA-Find tool to determine which sites are in Health Professional Shortage Areas (HPSAs) or have HPSA facility designations for your discipline- primary medical, dental, or mental health.
+When you locate practice sites at which you might want to work, use the HPSA-Find tool to determine which sites are in Health Professional Shortage Areas (HPSAs) or have HPSA facility designations for your discipline- primary medical, dental, or mental health.
 Sites must have the right type of HPSA designation for you to participate in the program.
 Be sure to record the HPSA score for each site.
-The HPSA number score doesn’t factor into the eligibility for MSLRP, but is very important if your employer suggests that you apply for the National Health Service Corps Loan Repayment Program.
+The HPSA number score is important if your employer suggests that you apply for the National Health Service Corps Loan Repayment Program.

 3. Negotiating with your future employer

-It’s important to have an informed and honest discussion with your employer about supporting your future participation in MSLRP.
-This is necessary because employers are required to contribute 20 percent of their providers’ loan repayment amounts in the MSLRP program.
-Here are some points to keep in mind when planning your negotiation strategy.
+You must have an informed and honest discussion with your employer about sponsoring your future participation in MSLRP, because they will be required to contribute 20 percent of your loan repayment agreement amount.
+Here are some points to keep in mind when planning your discussion with your employer.

 - The best time to negotiate is when you have the most leverage, and you will have more leverage before, than after you are hired.